dirgnic/CircuitSolver/README.md

    Go to the original repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - **WinBGIm Graphics Library**: For providing the graphics functionality.
-- **Community Contributors**: Thanks to everyone who has contributed to improving this project.

 ---